 The best drive-in movies are thrill rides, and they don’t get more thrilling than Steven Spielberg’s classic fish tale.
 A drive-in in Texas figured out how to make the film even more gripping by holding screenings in a lake with the audience floating in inner tubes.
 Bruce — as Spielberg nicknamed his mechanical great white shark — was back in land-based drive-ins early in the pandemic when they screened mostly vintage features as they waited for studios to start releasing new pictures again.
 But it plays just as well at home, with or without inner tubes.

 RELATED: Which Jaws cast member was shot at the day he arrived on Martha’s Vineyard to film?
 Who kept having nightmares for weeks after the movie wrapped — and why?
 Get the answers to these and 18 more trivia ticklers for Jaws aficionados, right here: 20 Things You Didn’t Know About Jaws

 A Nightmare on Elm Street (1984)

 Slasher movies and drive-ins go together like chainsaws and Texas.
 After all, who better to encourage dates to scoot closer together than a disfigured maniac slicing and dicing teenagers?
-This particular B movie, directed by Wes Craven, stars Robert Englund, now 73, as the demented Freddy Krueger, and Heather Langenkamp, now 56, as his victim-who-gets-away, Nancy Thompson.
+This particular B movie, directed by Wes Craven, stars Robert Englund as the demented Freddy Krueger, and Heather Langenkamp as his victim-who-gets-away, Nancy Thompson.
 It also happens to include a then-21-year-old Johnny Depp in his first film appearance, as Nancy's boyfriend, Glen Lantz.
-Depp, now 57, gets sucked into a bed as his blood splatters to the ceiling.
+Depp gets sucked into a bed as his blood splatters to the ceiling.